csl-iisc/Trident-MICRO21-artifact/README.md

  * `scripts/` contains scripts to run the experiments
  * `evaluation/` experimental logs are redirected here
  * `vmconfigs/` stores libvirt's XML configuration files
- * `report/` will contain process logs in CSV format
+ * `report/` will contain processed logs in CSV format

 Hardware Dependencies
 ---------------------

-Some of the workingset sizes of the workloads are hardcoded in the binaries.
+We recommend an Intel Skylake node with 18 cores (36 threads) and 192GB memory.
-To run them, you need to have a machine with at least 128GB memory on a single socket.
+Other x86_64 servers with similar memory and compute capability should produce comparable results.

 Software Dependencies
 ---------------------